 That leaves the final bit of news: with the completion of the YA high fantasy series, I'm embarking on my next project, "The Lady Adventurers Club."
 This is an adult low fantasy action/adventure book set in 1920s North Africa.
 I couldn't be more excited about this book because it's been in my head for a few years, but I couldn't start it until the Destiny and Darkness series was over.
 This may be giving away too much about the plot, but here's the idea:

 Brassy British archaeologist Anna Baring has discovered the greatest archaeological find of the millennium: the pristine, untouched tomb of Pharaoh Ahmose I, which dwarfs the splendor of King Tutankhamun’s tomb.
-When she invites three highly accomplished friends to attend the ceremonial opening of the tomb, however, she discovers she’s been beaten to the punch by international antiquities thieves.
-The four lady adventurers set out on a wild chase across North Africa to stop the thieves, but when supernatural things start to happen, they begin to question what they’ll do with Ahmose's treasures even if they recover them.
+She invites three highly accomplished friends to attend the ceremonial opening of the tomb, however, things don't go quite as planned...

 Spoiler alert?
 I don't know.
 Anyway, that's the idea at the start, so we'll see where it finishes.
 And yes, in case you're wondering, Lady Anna does have a love interest, in the form of an American Annie Oakley type who didn't know it was possible for two ladies to fall in love.
 She's in for a surprise.
 As I go, I'd like to update this blog on the characters and things I'm learning about Egyptology, so that readers who are into history can go back and read about it.
 We'll see.
 Off to write chapter two!